 The intern(s) will become familiar with national and state efforts to end juvenile life without parole sentencing.
 The intern(s) will assist the CFSY staff by undertaking research projects of varied materials and complexities, attending local juvenile justice meetings, assisting with communications related activities, and performing program support and administrative tasks.
 College credit eligibility and letters of recommendation provided upon successful completion of the internship.
 Part-time.

-- Perform administrative tasks such as filing, data entry, working within Salesforce, and Microsoft Word, Excel, Access, Outlook.
+- Perform administrative tasks such as filing, data entry, working within Salesforce, Microsoft Word & Excel, Constant Contact, and WordPress

 - Assist with event planning

 - Research, collect, and compile data on relevant legislation and individuals serving juvenile life without parole around the country

 - Respond to mail from individuals in prison

 - Represent the Campaign at various juvenile and criminal justice meetings in the DC area